tylerezimmerman/dsv-chef/thycotic_secrets/README.md

-# thycotic_vault cookbook
+# thycotic_secrets cookbook

-Provides a new resource `dsv_credential` and a sample cookbook.
+Provides a new resource `dsv_secret` and a sample cookbook.
 This resource allows integration into Thycotic's DSV.

 ## Requirements